 The second level aims to evaluate how much learning has transpired over the course of the training.
 A test or assignment can determine this.
 Most courses today will incorporate at least one test as part of the curriculum.
 Were there specific learning goals to be met?
 What aspects improved for trainees, was it their knowledge base, their skills or their attitudes?
 The learning outcome will depend on the type of training they have undertaken, but if possible test employees to evaluate the difference before and after training.

 This is the level many companies will show the most interest in as it can provide valuable evidence of ROI.
-It is the most difficult level to evaluate, as it consists of tying all four levels together and measuring how training has impacted the company, the employees and the bottom line.
+It may appear to be the most difficult level to evaluate, as it consists of tying all four levels together and measuring how training has impacted the company, the employees and the bottom line.
+However, these metrics are usually already being tracked by an organization so it's just a matter of putting them together.
 What did the training do to levels of engagement?
 How did it affect profits?

 Different ways gains might make themselves evident are: